alichtman/days_until/README.md

 `days-until` reads its configuration from `$XDG_CONFIG_HOME/.config/days-until.yaml` or `~/.config/days_until.yaml`.

-Each event should be in this format.
-The top level keys doesn't matter as long as they are unique.
-I tend to use `event{N}`, but whatever you'd like to use works.
+Each event should be in the following format.

 ```yaml
 event1: